eahishak/eahishak/README.md

 ### Neon grid art

 Below is an inline SVG that renders right on GitHub.
-It uses gradients and soft blur for a premium look.
+It uses gradients, and soft blur, for a premium look.
 Save it as `art.svg` if you want it standalone.

 ```html
 <svg viewBox="0 0 1200 360" xmlns="http://www.w3.org/2000/svg" role="img" aria-label="Emmanuel Ahishakiye — Neon Grid">